ds-modules/Bio-1B/README.md

 [![Binder](https://img.shields.io/badge/Launch-UCB%20Datahub-blue.svg)](https://datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fds-modules%2FBio-1B&urlpath=tree%2FBio-1B%2FDarwin%2520Finches%2FJupyter%2520Introduction%2520Darwin%27s%2520Finches.ipynb&branch=master)

 #### Description
 This notebook uses data science tools to analyze data representing beak sizes of Darwin's Finches, Geospiza fortis, for those that survived a drought and those that did not.
 The distributions are compared using permutation testing and the mean differences between distributions.
-P-value tests are conducted to determine statistical signgificance.
+P-value tests are conducted to determine statistical significance.
 This is a Jupyter Introduction Notebook to prepare students for the Strawberry Creek Lab.

 #### Sources & Contributors